ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/widgets/iframe.md

 Set the **URL** of the page to embed.

 ### General
 #### Tooltip

-A Tooltip is often used to specify extra information about something when the user hovers the mouse pointer over the component.
+A Tooltip is often used to specify extra information about something when the user hovers the  mouse pointer over the widget.

 Under the <b>General</b> accordion, you can set the value in the string format.
-Now hovering over the component will display the string as the tooltip.
+Now hovering over the widget will display the string as the tooltip.

 <div style={{textAlign: 'center'}}>